samsteinfeld/AudioScript/README.md

 # AudioScript

-Created by Sam Steinfeld and Jesse Aronson
+Created by Sam Steinfeld and Jesse Aronson to aid psychology professor in both the automation of transcribing audio to text as well as finding recurring topics with transcribed text.

 Notes:
   -User must be signed up for a VoiceBase account and request access to their API (both are free)